wavemaker/docs/learn/app-development/widgets/datalive/form/form-field-validator.md

 ## setAsyncValidators

 This method on the formfield can be used to set async validations on the field.
-This method accepts array of promises or function returning a promise.
+This method accepts an array of promises or function returning a promise.

 ### Example for setAsyncValidators

-Email validation checks the database.
-For example, entered email should not be present in the list of emails that are stored in the database already.
+In the following lines of code, we are setting async validation for email form field by defining a function called `emailAsync`.

 ```js
 Page.Widgets.employeeInfoForm3.formfields.email.setAsyncValidators([emailAsync]);
 ```

+In the following lines of code, the entered email should not be present in the list of emails that are stored in the database already.

 ```js
 function emailAsync(field, form) {